 Co-author of The Complete Idiot’s Guide to Classical Music and two best-selling books with Victor Borge, he also joined with his brother, Alexander Sherman, to compile a pictorial history of their celebrated mother, pianist Nadia Reisenberg.

 On tonight's McGraw-Hill Companies Young Artists Showcase, a preview of some of the rising stars that we'll be featuring during the fall season.

 Final program in the WQXR 50th Anniversary album.
 Host Bob Sherman dedicates the entire series to past WQXR president, Walter Neiman.

 Sherman plays a rare snippet about the "speed gadget" from Alec Templeton's April Fool's Show in the 1940s, followed by announcer Lloyd Moss telling a story ...

 Sunday, September 28, 1986

 Host Bob Sherman dedicates this program to pianist Vladimir Horowitz and replays his first ever live broadcast from Carnegie Hall in 1951.
 The recording features just the second half of the performance.
 In addition to the performance, WQXR program director Abram Chasins recounts his experience with the broadcast.

 Sunday, September 07, 1986

 In this edition of the 50th anniversary of WQXR, Robert Sherman interviews WQXR host George Jellinek who discusses his tenure at the station where he began the well-known program, The Vocal Scene.
-Sherman plays an excerpt from Music in Review as well as an interview with De los ...
+Sherman plays an excerpt from Music in Review as well as an interview with De los Angeles.
+At ...

 Sunday, August 31, 1986